-Do I absolutely have to know the history of film?
+Do I absolutely have to know the history of film and screenwriting?

 You love to write.
 We know you do – we love to write too!
 But sometimes we can get carried away and easily forget we’re writing something that will be translated to the screen.
 Today we’ll be talking about the history of film to gain perspective on the ways stories have been told visually over the last century, and how they set the bar for us, the dreamers.

 We live in an age when even the most basic of computers come with built-in movie editing; Windows Movie Maker anyone?
 Okay, maybe not.
 Technology for film outdoes itself every year.
 Something can go from state-of-the-art to bargain bin junk before you can say “Action!”.

 In the early 2000s, digital media took the industry by storm, shoving printed film in the attic next to your old alarm clock and CD collection.
 But film ain’t done!
 It’s making a comeback with some of the biggest films of our time, like the Star Wars franchise reverting back to good old silver gelatin for that authentic analog look.

 Films just aren’t feeling and looking like films anymore – more like lavish displays of studio wealth.
 (Did someone say Justice League?)
 Directors are taking a step back and slowing down in the technology race to focus on the art instead of the science.

 Physical props are returning with style, back-benching CGI like the scrawny kid in gym class.
 In this lesson, you’ll watch some of the films that defined the game and see how much they achieved with so little, all the while telling kick-ass stories.